 I’m a survivor of domestic violence, so I have a lot of post-traumatic stress.
-It’s hard to get quiet sometimes, and my first experiences of silence were characterized by a lot of emotion.
-I had so much anger that I wasn’t able to express to my abuser, and it was scary.
+It’s hard to get quiet sometimes, and a lot of emotion characterized my first experiences of silence.
+I had so much anger that I couldn’t express to my abuser, which was scary.
 It was scary to be by myself.
-It was scary to listen to my thoughts and even scary to be sad.
-When you’re trying to survive, you don’t get to be sad.
+It was scary to listen to my thoughts.
+It was even scary to be sad.
+You don’t get to be sad when you’re trying to survive.
 You just have to survive.
 But even though it was difficult, I was hooked because silence gave me a glimpse into what life could be like for me.
 Peaceful.

 Finding Stillness Amidst Chaos

-The silence really made me think about how busy and bold our daily lives are.
+The silence made me think about how busy and bold our daily lives are.
 How much talking there is.
 I got a chance to observe that, which was great.
-In our daily lives, we don’t see how everybody is coming at us, how bold and big their personalities are – we’re all just hitting against one another.
-It was nice to just get quiet and observe that rather than participate in it, and to realize that it’s still possible to find stillness in a busy life.
+In our daily lives, we don’t see how everybody is coming at us, how bold and big their personalities are—we’re all just hitting against one another.
+It was nice to get quiet and observe that rather than participate in it, and to realize that it’s still possible to find stillness in a busy life.
 You can still hold onto the joy and expansion stillness gives you.

-There’s just nothing like the Art of Living, and there’s nothing like silence.
-There’s nothing that can bring you what you are looking for outside of yourself – whether it’s shopping or whatever else you do to try to cope, none of these things can give you what silence does.
+There’s nothing like the Art of Living, and nothing can bring you what you are looking for outside of yourself like silence can—whether it’s shopping or whatever else you do to try to cope— none of these things can give you what silence does.